Skip to main content

 Do you have a project in mind?

 Whether you're starting with an idea or an early design concept, we want to learn more.
 Our commitment is to provide exceptional value to our partners, staying mindful of budget constraints while actively pursuing funding opportunities on your behalf.
 Let's talk ideas and numbers.
-Please contact applied.research@sait.ca or use the link below to submit your inquiry.
+Please use the link below to submit your inquiry or contact applied.research@sait.ca for any questions.

 A hub of innovation